dgvncsz0f/dot-install/README.rst

 variables defined:

 :dot_root: The location where files will be installed.
 If the hook
            itself needs to create/modify any file it must relative to this directory;

+:dot_fsroot: The location where files under `dist-root` directory will
+             be installed.

 :dot_module: The name of the module;